 Without prejudice to the possibility of the appellant/interested party requesting the suspension of the awarding decision, as a general rule the submission of a judicial appeal (recurso contencioso) or of an action on administrative contracts (acção sobre contratos administrativos) does not suspend the effects of the awarding decision.

-In procurement procedures for the provision of goods or services by tender, the decisions of the tender commission, in the context of the public act for opening and acceptance of proposals, must first be challenged by means of a claim to the commission and, if this is rejected, to the awarding authority.
+In procurement procedures for the provision of goods or services by tender, the decisions of the tender commission, in the context of the public act for the opening and acceptance of proposals, must first be challenged by means of a claim to the commission and then, if this is rejected, to the awarding authority.